-For the past year I’ve been supporting Masimo with UX/UI sound design across their complete range of smart medical devices.
+For the past 2 years we’ve been supporting Masimo with UX/UI sound design across their complete range of smart medical devices.
 Masimo is a California-based company who develop and manufacture non-invasive patient monitoring technologies.
-They are known as being one of the most innovative companies in the medical industry, and are currently the leading producer of hospital pulse oximetry devices.
+They are known as being one of the most innovative companies in the medical industry, and are currently the leading producer of hospital pulse oximetry sensors and devices.

 Otto Smart Lock Sound Design

 Back in early 2016 we had the pleasure of working with the design team behind the Otto Smart Lock.
 Otto are a startup with substantial investment based out of San Francisco - and after 4 years of research, design, engineering and testing, the company recently announced their flagship product, the Otto Smart Lock.
 There are quite a few smart locks already in the market, but the Otto lock definitely sets a new benchmark.
 Its a beautiful device, and by far the most advanced and best looking out there.